 About

-Andy Krebs is an artist and illustrator based in Kent, Ohio.
-She is experienced in a broad range of mediums including painting, drawing, murals, printmaking, and various fabric dyeing techniques.
-Her work is broadly focused on the relationships between humans and the rest of our natural world.
-Through Good Ground Art and Ecology, she offers workshops covering a range of art and ecological themes to better connect people with the nature, each other, and themselves.
+Hi!
+I’m Andy Krebs, an artist and illustrator based in Kent, Ohio.
+I’m experienced in a broad range of mediums including painting, drawing, murals, printmaking, and fabric dyeing.
+I’ve exhibited in Florida, New York, and Ohio.
+My work is broadly focused on the relationships between humans and the rest of our natural world.
+To see more, visit @andykrebsart on Instagram.

 Artist Statement

 I have recently been working with block printing and natural dyes.
-I love printmaking because of the tactile process of carving blocks, and it’s such a fun surprise to print a new block for the first time.
-The subjects of my current prints are plants native to Ohio, each with ecological contributions, and many of which grow in my own yard.
+I love printmaking because of the tactile process of carving, and it’s such a fun surprise to print a new block for the first time.
+The subjects of my current prints are plants mostly native to Ohio, each with ecological contributions, and many of which grow in my own yard.